Bulletin #2761, Container Gardening Series: Gardening in Small Spaces

 Developed by Extension Specialists Richard E. Durham and Deborah B. Hill, University of Kentucky.
 Adapted for Maine by Associate Extension Professors Donna Coffin, Kathy Hopkins, and Frank Wertheim, and Extension Agriculture Coordinator Casey Bowie, The University of Maine.
 Reviewed by Associate Extension Professor Marjorie Peronto, The University of Maine.

 Our modern landscapes have little enough room for outdoor leisure in general, not to mention gardening.
-Nevertheless, you would be surprised at the amount of vegetables that can be produced in a very small area.
+Nevertheless, you would be surprised at the number of vegetables that can be produced in a very small area.
+A cherry tomato seedling project in Piscataquis County averaged over $9.50 worth of cherry tomatoes from each seedling.
 When gardening in a small space, there is little need for spacing plants in rows, so planting can be more efficient.
 Also, placing plants in a bed or container reduces the need to walk in or closely around your plants.
 This reduces the chance that soils will become compacted and need frequent tilling.
 And with a little planning, even residents of apartments and condominiums can grow vegetables on their patios.
 Raised-bed and container gardening may also allow those with limited mobility to garden.

 This publication will outline three common methods for gardening in small spaces: